Greyhound c 1907

 From the earliest times, the Greyhound has been a dog of not only exceptional speed, but also capable of turning, dodging and changing direction whilst maintaining its balance at a double suspension gallop.
 Combine this with exceptional eyesight, we have the ideal Sighthound made famous by early aristocracy and wealthy landowners since the earliest of civilizations.

-The Greyhound in Australia
+The History of the Greyhound in Australia

 Australian Greyhound c 1897